ruben-vl/infosec-kb/HTTP.md

 - Key exchange to exchange SSL certificates
 - Encrypted handshake to confirm whether encryption and transfer are working
 - Encrypted HTTP communication

+## HTTP Downgrade Attack

+Downgrades HTTPS to HTTP, making the data transferred clear-text.
+This is done by setting up a Man-in-the-Middle (MitM) proxy to transfer all traffic through the attacker's host without the user's knowledge.